$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Numerical results and discussions

-As we mentioned in Sec.~\ref{sec:ppbaseline}, the azimuthal angular separation $\Delta\phi_{bb}$ of the two b-jets tagged by $Z^0$ boson is also a useful observable to distinguish the contribution from subprocesses where $Z^0$ boson is emitted from one of the final state b quark or gluon splitting~($g\rightarrow b\bar{b}$)~\cite{Chatrchyan:2013zja}, as shown in diagrams (c) and (d) of Fig.~\ref{fig:process}.
-Note that these two categories of contributions correspond to the regions where the two b-jets are almost back-to-back~($\Delta\phi_{bb}\sim\pi$) or collinear~($\Delta\phi_{bb}\sim 0$).
-What interests us is how the $\Delta\phi_{bb}$ distribution of these two categories of $Z^0\,+\,2\,$b-jets would be modified in the QGP.
-As shown in the top panel of Fig.~\ref{fig:phibbaa}, we plot these two $\Delta\phi_{bb}$ distribution both in p+p and $0-10\%$ Pb+Pb collisions at 5.02~TeV, and also plot the ratio PbPb/pp in the middle panel.
-We observe an upward trend of the ratio from 0.5 to 0.7 as $\Delta\phi_{bb}$ increasing.
-To figure out the distribution dependence on $\Delta\phi_{bb}$, we estimate the $\left\langle p_{T} \right\rangle$ of the leading and sub-leading b-jet shown in the bottom panel of Fig.~\ref{fig:phibbaa}.
-We find that, for both leading and subleading b-jets, $\left\langle p_{T} \right\rangle$ is increasing with $\Delta\phi_{bb}$, which then results in the increasing of the distribution ratio with $\Delta\phi_{bb}$.
+As mentioned in Sec.~\ref{sec:ppbaseline}, the azimuthal angular separation $\Delta\phi_{bb}$ of the two b-jets tagged by $Z^0$ boson is also a useful observable to distinguish the contribution from subprocesses where $Z^0$ boson is emitted from one of the final state b quark or gluon splitting~($g\rightarrow b\bar{b}$)~\cite{Chatrchyan:2013zja}, as shown in diagrams (c) and (d) of Fig.~\ref{fig:process}.
+Note that these two categories of contributions corresponding to the cases that the two b-jets are almost back-to-back or collinear.
+What interests us is how the $\Delta\phi_{bb}$ distribution of these two categories of $Z^0\,+\,2\,$b-jet would be modified in the QGP.
+As shown in the top panel of Fig.~\ref{fig:phibbaa}, we plot the $\Delta\phi_{bb}$ distributions both in p+p and $0-10\%$ Pb+Pb collisions at $\sqrt{s_{NN}}$=5.02~TeV and also plot the ratio PbPb/pp in the middle panel.
+In the upper panel, we can find a kink at $\Delta\phi_{bb}\sim\pi/5$ and a peak at $\Delta\phi_{bb}\sim\pi$ in Fig.~\ref{fig:phibbaa}, which present the two contributions of $Z^0\,+\,2\,$b-jets production: the two b-jets are almost back-to-back or collinear.
+The two-peaks distribution is similar to what we have observed in the angular correlations of $b\bar{b}$ dijets~\cite{Dai:2018mhw}, and the peaks at smaller and larger $\Delta\phi_{bb}$ regions corresponding to the gluon splitting (GSP) processes and flavor creation (FCR) processes.
+In the middle panel, we observe an upward trend of the ratio from 0.5 to 0.7 as $\Delta\phi_{bb}$ increases.
+To figure out the $\Delta\phi_{bb}$ dependence of the ratio PbPb/pp, we estimate the initial jet $\left\langle p_{T} \right\rangle$ of the leading and sub-leading b-jet in p+p collisions, as shown in the bottom panel of Fig.~\ref{fig:phibbaa}.
+We find that, for both the leading and subleading one, $\left\langle p_{T} \right\rangle$ is increasing with $\Delta\phi_{bb}$, which shows a similar trend with that of the ratio PbPb/pp versus $\Delta\phi_{bb}$.
+It may indicate that the medium modification of $\Delta\phi_{bb}$ in Pb+Pb has a close connection with the initial b-jet $\left\langle p_T \right\rangle$ distribution versus $\Delta\phi_{bb}$ in p+p collisions.